Makers for COVID-19

 Members in 30 States and 8 Countries

-Our Makers come from all over the world to band together to keep medical workers safe
+Our Makers the United States, UK, Ireland, Germany, Canada, Mexico, Ghana, and the Netherlands band together to keep medical workers safe

 Number of Units of PPE